afhpayne/goose/README.md

   ```
   mv program_name /usr/local/bin
   ```
   /usr/bin/local is one of several possible locations common in Linux.
-Doing so means that simply opening a terminal and typing the programname will run the program.
+Doing so means that simply opening a terminal and typing the program_name will run the program.
 No need to go to the directory itself.

 * Lastly, you can go a step further still and make your own executable directory, such as:
   ```